vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 ## Authentication

 There are multiple ways to set up authentication in a Tanzu Application Platform deployment.
 You can manage authentication at the infrastructure level with your Kubernetes provider.
-VMware recommends Pinniped for integrating your identity management into Tanzu Application Platform.
+VMware recommends Pinniped for integrating your identity provider into Tanzu Application Platform.

 To use Pinniped, see [Installing Pinniped on Tanzu Application Platform](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-authn-authz-pinniped-install-guide.html) and [Login using Pinniped](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-authn-authz-pinniped-login.html).